How to Be Happy

 Several years ago I was travelling through Vietnam.
 At the time I was spiritually on the floor.

 My Vietnamese tour guide was the complete opposite.

-There was very few things that didn’t turn on this ready grin and there were even fewer things that wiped it from his face.
+There was very few things that didn’t turn on this ready grin and there were even fewer things that wiped it away.

-Huy was just happy.
+Huy was simply happy.

 If you’ve visited South East Asia before you would have seen that there is a heavy emphasis on luck; finding it, organising furniture to bring it into your home, wearing colours that conjure it and only dealing in numbers that encourage it.

 The reason that it was so important that we return to his birthplace was that people were depending on him being there.